-Accessory buildings are not subject to items a-c in Section 17-505A.5.
-However, accessory buildings are subject to FEMA regulations per Section 17-505A.6.
-Deviations to this policy must be based on sound engineering judgment submitted by the applicant and approved in writing by the Ascension Parish Floodplain Administrator.
+6. Accessory buildings are not subject to items a-c in Section 17-2060.E.5.
+However, accessory buildings are subject to FEMA regulations per Section 17-2060.E.7.
+Deviations to this policy must be based on sound engineering judgment submitted by the applicant and approved in writing by the Town of Sorrento Floodplain Administrator.

-All structures proposed within a recognized FEMA flood zone shall be constructed in accordance with Title 44 of the Federal Register, Part 60.
+7. All structures proposed within a recognized FEMA flood zone shall be constructed in accordance with Title 44 of the Federal Register, Part 60.

 Protection of Existing Watersheds and Conveyance Systems.